GameStop Trade-In: Expert Strategies to Maximize Trade Value

 Pro members get:

 When I traded in the games above, I unfortunately didn’t have an active Pro membership.
-My trade in value could’ve been 10% higher from the get-go, which would have almost paid for the cost of the membership.
+My trade in value could’ve been 10% higher from the get-go, which would have almost paid for the cost of the membership in a single trade.

 Keeping your electronics in good condition will go a long way when you’re trying to trade them in.
 Make sure they’re not scratched and that they’re in the original cases.
 This ensures you will get the best quote.

-It should go without saying, but don’t try to trade them in if they’re broken.
+It should go without saying, but don’t try to trade in anything that’s broken.
 GameStop tests them.

 If you don’t have a pressing bill to pay and you’re looking for the best way to increase the trade-in offer, patience pays off.

-Throughout the year, GameStop has random trade-in promotions where they will offer extra money for used games.
+Throughout the year, GameStop has random trade-in deals where they will offer extra money for used games.
 Sometimes it applies to all trade-ins, and other times it’s only for in-demand games.

 Timing also plays a factor regardless of the promotion.
 Depending on how new your game is, your trade-in quote will fluctuate, which makes sense: Newer games generally earn you more money.